 The following definitions apply to both PWRs and BWRs, unless otherwise specified.

-Available - A piece of equipment is considered available if (1) it can be put into service within half the time that is needed the equipment to perform its function, (2) procedures or standing orders exist for using the equipment to meet its intended function, (3) all necessary supporting systems (such as AC power, cooling water, and DC control power) can be put into service within half the time that is needed the equipment to perform its function, and (4) operators have been trained on using the equipment for the given situation.
+Available - A piece of equipment is considered available if (1) it can be put into service within half the time that is needed before the equipment will be used to perform its function, (2) procedures or standing orders exist for using the equipment to meet its intended function, (3) all necessary supporting systems (such as AC power, cooling water, and DC control power) can be put into service within half the time that is needed before the equipment will be used to perform its function, and (4) operators have been trained on using the equipment for the given situation.

 Cavity Flooded - An RCS condition with the reactor head removed and the water level raised to the refuel floor.